 Dr. Maria E. Reyes is an Associate Professor.
 She received her undergraduate degree from University of Puerto Rico, a master’s degree from Fordham University, and a doctoral degree from University of Florida.
 Her research interests focus on culturally diverse families of children with disabilities.
 She has worked closely with Latino families of children with disabilities studying their needs and sources of support.
 Dr. Reyes is the coordinator of the Exceptional Education minor and she is also the director of the UCF Educators Summer Institute, which provides professional development in Exceptional Education for educators seeking re- certification.

-Dr. Eleazar (Trey) Vasquez is an Associate Professor for the Department of Child, Family, and Community Sciences Exceptional Education Program, iSTEM Fellow, and Affiliate Faculty of Lockheed Martin UCF Academy.
+Dr. Eleazar (Trey) Vasquez is an Associate Professor for the School of Teacher Education Exceptional Education Program, iSTEM Fellow, and Affiliate Faculty of Lockheed Martin UCF Academy.
 His current research focuses on the evaluation of academic and behavioral outcomes for students with autism utilizing technology to enhance instruction.
 Dr. Vasquez was recipient of the inaugural Reach for the Stars Award (2014) and has been recognized as a Teaching Academy and iSTEM Fellow at the University of Central Florida.
 Recently his research has expanded from K-12 schools to postsecondary institutions and other venues to prepare students who are traditionally marginalized, such as those with executive functioning disorder, for careers in STEM related fields.
 Dr. Vasquez research has been supported in part by $7.5+ million dollars from the National Science Foundation and Department of Education, Office of Special Education Programs.
 Nationally Dr. Vasquez serves as the Teacher Education Division of the Council for Exceptional Children Technology Chair, Treasurer for the Universal Design for Learning Implementation and Research Network, and Technology Chair for the American Council for Rural Special Education.

 Dr. Wilfred Wienke is Professor Emeritus and completed his BS in Elementary Education and Special Education at the State University College at Buffalo.
 In the city of North Tonawanda he taught adolescent students requiring special education services.
 His doctoral study was completed at the University of Northern Colorado with a major in Special Education and a minor in research methodology.
 His post-doctoral study was completed at the University of California at Santa Barbara.
 He has taught at San Jose State University and Bowling Green State University, and chaired the Department of Special Education at West Virginia University before coming to the University of Central Florida to chair the Department of Child, Family & Community Sciences.
 During his career he has guided the development of curricula and programs to prepare special educators to serve students from infancy through adulthood.
 He has also prepared programs to prepare scholars at the doctoral level in special education.
 Over the years he has authored or co-authored grants to support programs at each of these levels.
 He continues to work with Historically Black Colleges and minority universities in securing grant based funding to support their programs and students in special education at all levels.